tilo/smarter_csv/README.md

 ### Why?

 Ruby's CSV library's API is pretty old, and it's processing of CSV-files returning Arrays of Arrays feels 'very close to the metal'.
-The output is not easy to use - especially not if you want to create database records from it.
-Another shortcoming is that Ruby's CSV library does not have good support for huge CSV-files, e.g. there is no support for 'chunking' and/or parallel processing of the CSV-content (e.g. with Resque or Sidekiq),
+The output is not easy to use - especially not if you want to create database records or Sidekiq jobs with it.
+Another shortcoming is that Ruby's CSV library does not have good support for huge CSV-files, e.g. there is no support for 'chunking' and/or parallel processing of the CSV-content (e.g. with Sidekiq).

-As the existing CSV libraries didn't fit my needs, I was writing my own CSV processing - specifically for use in connection with Rails ORMs like Mongoid, MongoMapper or ActiveRecord.
+As the existing CSV libraries didn't fit my needs, I was writing my own CSV processing - specifically for use in connection with Rails ORMs like Mongoid, MongoMapper and ActiveRecord.
 In those ORMs you can easily pass a hash with attribute/value pairs to the create() method.
 The lower-level Mongo driver and Moped also accept larger arrays of such hashes to create a larger amount of records quickly with just one call.
+The same patterns are used when you pass data to Sidekiq jobs.

+For processing large CSV files it is essential to process them in chunks, so the memory impact is minimized.

-### Examples
+### How?

 The two main choices you have in terms of how to call `SmarterCSV.process` are:
  * calling `process` with or without a block